Bill Wallace (martial artist)

-William Louis Wallace (born December 1, 1945) is an American martial artist, karateka, actor and former professional kickboxer.
-He is known for his adept use of high-speed leg kicks, earning him the nickname "Superfoot."
-He was the Professional Karate Association (PKA) World Full-Contact Champion, and the Middleweight Kickboxing Champion for six years, retiring with a 23-0-0 record.
-Bill Wallace is the International Ambassador for PKA Worldwide.
+William Louis Wallace (born December 1, 1945), nicknamed "Superfoot", is an American martial artist, former professional kickboxer, and actor.
+Considered one of the first American superstars of kickboxing, he was the Professional Karate Association (PKA) World Full-Contact Champion, and the Middleweight Kickboxing Champion for six years, retiring with an undefeated 23-0-0 record.
+He was elected to Black Belt magazine's Hall of Fame in 1973 as "Tournament Karate Fighter of the Year" and again in 1978 as "Man of the Year".
+He is currently the International Ambassador for PKA Worldwide.